sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 │   │ │   │   └── versions.json
 │   │ │   └── ansible-tower-remediation.json
 {{< /code >}}

+### Generate tags

+If you update an integration, the first step in publishing the updated integration is to generate a new tag:

+{{< code shell >}}
+git tag <integration_namespace>/<integration_filename>/<YYYYMMDD>.0.0
+{{< /code >}}

+For example, to generate a new tag for an October 5, 2022 update to the [Ansible Tower Remediation][31] integration:

+{{< code shell >}}
+git tag ansible/ansible-tower-remediation/20221005.0.0
+{{< /code >}}

+Commit your changes to git after adding the tag.
+Then, run the `catalog-api generate` subcommand to generate a catalog that includes the tagged version.

+If you update the integration again on the same day, update the tag to `<YYYYMMDD>.0.1`.
+To continue the Ansible Tower Remediation example:

+{{< code shell >}}
+git tag ansible/ansible-tower-remediation/20221005.0.1
+{{< /code >}}

+Commit your changes to git.
+The next time you run `catalog-api generate`, it will generate a catalog that includes both tagged versions.

+### Catalog versions

+Catalog builds are versioned so that every previous iteration of the catalog is available.

+The catalog-api tool generates builds into a checksum-based output directory structure.
+The `version.json` file manages the path to the latest or production catalog API content and instructs the web UI to load catalog contents from the specified checksum directory.
+When you run `catalog-api generate` to generate the catalog, catalog-api creates the `version.json` file.

+The contents of a `version.json` file are similar to this example:

+{{< code text "JSON" >}}
+{
+  "release_sha256": "5029648381dff2426ea247147456b4f1227fd6d9050fa42f0660e67a218f8c87",
+  "last_updated": 1655840571
+}
+{{< /code >}}

+If you make any changes to your integration files, the catalog-api tool will generate a new checksum directory.
+To revert to an older build, change the `release_sha256` in `version.json` to point to a different release directory.

 ## Use the Sensu Catalog API server during integration development